-- BSN-DNP Post-baccalaureate applicants choose between two concentrations: Adult-Gerontology Primary Care (AGPC) and Family-Individual Across the Lifespan (FIAL).
+- Post BSN-DNP Post-BSN applicants choose between two concentrations: Adult-Gerontology Primary Care (AGPC) and Family Individual Across the Lifespan (FIAL).
 Candidates who apply for post-BSN entry must have earned a baccalaureate degree in Nursing.
 Experience as a Registered Nurse is preferred.
 All transcripts of applicants will be reviewed by the graduate admissions team.
 Offers of acceptance will be made based on their recommendations.
-The program reserves the right to request that an applicant take the GRE exam based on a review of the transcript. - Post-Masters DNP (p.
-3) Applicants to the post-masters DNP program may elect to pursue a concentration in Health Systems Leadership (HSL).
-All applicants must have an earned masters degree and are required to complete a total of 1,000 clinical practicum hours.
-Students may apply up to 500 hours earned during their masters program toward the 1,000-hours requirement.
+The program reserves the right to request that an applicant take the GRE exam based on a review of the transcript. - Post-Masters DNP Applicants to the post-masters DNP program may elect to pursue a concentration in Health Systems Leadership (HSL).
+All applicants must have an active registered nurse license, practice experience, and an earned masters degree.
+The DNP degree requires 1,000 nursing practice hours.
+Students may apply up to 500 hours earned during their master's program toward the 1,000-hour requirement.
 Hours required for national certification may also be applied.
-Prior to an applicant's formal admission to the program, the need for DNP Experience hours will be evaluated via a gap analysis process.
-The students with non-nursing master's degrees will be evaluated on a 1:1 basis.
+Upon admission, a gap analysis process will be completed to determine the number of hours required to achieve the 1000 nursing practice hours.
+Students with non-nursing master's degrees will be evaluated for admission on an individualized basis.